Raygagz/distribuited-systems-project-2022/README.md

 	- Mention references (Stack overflow and Redes de Computadores)

-proteger servidor de peers que ele não conhece (caiu e voltou -> o peer vira um leecher)
+proteger servidor de peers que ele não conhece (caiu e voltou -> o peer vira um leecher) (Peer não sabe que saiu)

 Known issues:
 	file names with spaces in it
-	UDP alive uses another port with +1 value (could overflow or make weird bugs) No "Unsuccessful messages" so there's no way to know if the server actually did something
+	UDP alive uses another port with +1 value (could overflow or make weird bugs) No "Unsuccessful messages" so there's no way to know if the server actually did something Could do byte operations but chose to have a DownloadAllowed message

 JOIN 127.0.0.1 3483 ./files1